-The Warrant Subscription Agreement relating to our Financing Warrants provides for certain registration rights for the holders of the Financing Warrants.
-Namely, within forty-five (45) calendar days after the Financial Close (as defined in the LNSA), the Company will file a resale registration statement with the SEC (at the Company's sole cost and expense), pursuant to which the Registrable Securities (as defined in the Warrant Subscription Agreement) held by or issuable to the Holders will be registered for resale on a continuous basis, and the Company will use its commercially reasonable efforts to have the resale registration statement declared effective as soon as reasonably practicable after the filing thereof.
+The Warrant Subscription Agreement relating to our Financing Warrants provides for certain registration rights for the Financing Warrant Holders (as defined below).
+Namely, within forty-five (45) calendar days after the Financial Close (as defined in the LNSA), the Company will file a resale registration statement with the SEC (at the Company's sole cost and expense), pursuant to which the Registrable Securities (as defined in the Subscription Agreement) held by or issuable to the Holders will be registered for resale on a continuous basis, and the Company will use its commercially reasonable efforts to have the resale registration statement declared effective as soon as reasonably practicable after the filing thereof.
 In certain circumstances, the holders party thereto can demand the Company's assistance with underwritten offerings.
 Such holders are entitled to customary piggyback registration rights.

-Pursuant to the Registration Rights Agreement, the Company is required to file a resale registration statement registering the resale by B. Riley Principal Capital II of Ordinary Shares issued to it by the Company under the Purchase Agreement.
-The Company shall use its commercially reasonable efforts to have such initial registration statement declared effective by the SEC as soon as reasonably practicable, subject to the requirements described in the Registration Rights Agreement.
+Pursuant to the B. Riley Registration Rights Agreement, the Company is required to file a resale registration statement registering the resale by B. Riley Principal Capital II of Ordinary Shares issued to it by the Company under the B. Riley Purchase Agreement.
+The Company shall use its commercially reasonable efforts to have such initial registration statement declared effective by the SEC as soon as reasonably practicable, subject to the requirements described in the B. Riley Registration Rights Agreement.